nhsconnect/gpconnect-provider-testing/README.md

 ```
 This will generate a TestResult.xml file containing the test results.

-# Reporting
+# External Reporting
-The test suite is also able to send results to external providers, when configured to do so.
+The test suite is also able to send JSON test results to a configurable provider system endpoint.

 #### Notes
 The current implementation: